 By Charles Roche

 In advance of our next print issue, KJ 107 (on the theme of Fire and Kyoto), Charles Roche, long-term Kyoto resident, reminisces about The Flame, a unique monthly community-based storytelling event held at his hospitable Papa Jon’s Eatery.
 As figurative keeper of the flame for three years, Charles sparked a conflagration that lit up the local scene.
-With the scintillating allure of a flickering campfire, or the welcoming lanterns of Bon-Odori, the Flame brought our Kyoto neighborhood together and provided much-appreciated illuminations, brilliance and warmth.
+With the scintillating allure of a flickering campfire, or the beckoning lanterns of Bon-Odori, the Flame brought our Kyoto neighborhood together and provided much-appreciated illuminations, brilliance and warmth.

 A small flame can ignite a roaring fire; a simple story can spark a much larger narrative.